scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 While SCION  was initially developed in academia, the architecture  has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network SSFN).
 The architecture is composed of a system of related components, some of which are  essential to set up end-to-end SCION connectivity, while others are add-ons aiming at providing additional functionality, security, or backwards compatibility.
 Discussions at {{PANRG-INTERIM-Min}} showed the need to describe the relationships between SCION's core components.
-In this document, we therefore focus on each component, describing its functionality, dependencies and relationships to existing protocols.
+This document, therefore focuses on each component, describing its functionality, dependencies and relationships to existing protocols.
 The goal is not to describe each component's specification, but to provide a basis for discussions about the engineering decisions that made SCION what it is.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, refer to {{CHUAT22}}.